-Students who have been accepted into the Master's Program in the Communicative Disorders (CD) program can apply to participate in Project Common Ground, a program for students to gain specialized knowledge and skills to work with children with autism spectrum disorders (ASD).
+Students who have been accepted into the Master's Program in the Communicative Disorders (CD) department can apply to participate in Project Common Ground, a program for students to gain specialized knowledge and skills to work with children with autism spectrum disorders (ASD).

 - About Project Common Ground

 - Other Learning Opportunities

 Project Common Ground is a personnel preparation project supported by the U.S. Department of Education, Office of Special Education Programs (Grant # H325K110326).
 The co-directors of the project are Drs.
 Betty Yu and Pamela Wolfberg.
 The grant began in January 2012.

 The purpose of Project Common Ground is to prepare speech-language pathologists (SLPs) to work effectively with diverse children on the autism spectrum from birth to 21 years across home, school and community settings.
 The project name, Common Ground, conveys several core values of the program.